Sophie Campbell

-Sophie Campbell (known on social media as Moon Calfe) is a comic writer and artist known for her indie comics such as Wet Moon and Shadoweyes, and for her art on the Jem and the Holograms comics, as well as IDW Publishing's ongoing Teenage Mutant Ninja Turtles comic book series.
-She primarily writes and draws characters who are adolescent or young adult women, including various races, body types, sexual orientations, and abilities.
-In 2019, she became the lead writer of IDW's Teenage Mutant Ninja Turtles, for which she designed the character Jennika.
+Sophie Campbell (known on social media as Moon Calfe) is a comic writer and artist known for her work on IDW Publishing's recent Teenage Mutant Ninja Turtles comic book series, her art on the Jem and the Holograms comics as well as her indie comics such as Wet Moon and Shadoweyes.
+Her work primarily explores characters who are young women, of a variety of races, body types, sexual orientations, and abilities.
+In 2019, she became the lead writer of IDW's Teenage Mutant Ninja Turtles, for which she designed the openly bisexual character Jennika.

 Career

-Campbell is the creator of several graphic novels, including The Abandoned, Mountain Girl, Shadoweyes, Wet Moon, and Water Baby.
+Campbell has served as both writer and illustrator for various comics, even creating several of her own graphic novels, including The Abandoned, Mountain Girl, Shadoweyes, Wet Moon, and Water Baby.

-She has also done art for comics publishers.
+She got her start in 2003 with Oni Press with her first work, Too Much Hopeless Savages!, done in cooperation with Christine Norrieis.
 In 2008, she drew the story "The Hollows" for the first issue of the DC/Vertigo comic House of Mystery written by Bill Willingham.
 Beginning in 2012 she drew a run of Image Comics' Glory series written by Joe Keatinge.
 She drew issues of Teenage Mutant Ninja Turtles for IDW, and in March 2015 she became the artist for their new Jem and the Holograms series written by Kelly Thompson.
 Her artwork has been praised for affording dignity to all the characters she draws.
 From June 2009 to March 2013, she was co-host on AudioShocker's "A Podcast with Ross and Nick", followed by "Everything Blows with Ross and Nick".

 In January 2020, Campbell took over as both writer and artist of the mainline IDW TMNT book.
+This run of TMNT has drawn online push back due to its inclusion of the characters Jennika and Sheena's relationship as well as Sophie’s soft and rounder art style.

-Campbell accepted a deal from Substack in August, 2021 to work on Shadoweyes For Good, the sequel to Shadoweyes.
-The graphic novel will be available on the site to subscribers.
+in August of 2021, Campbell accepted a deal with Substack to work on the sequel to Shadoweyes, Shadoweyes For Good, available on the site to subscribers.

+In February 2025, it was announced that Campbell would be the writer and artist for a new ongoing volume of Supergirl for DC Comics.
+The first issue of this new volume released in May of 2025, and focuses on Supergirl relocating back to her human parents' home of Midvale and taking a young Kandorian woman named Lesla-Lar under her wing as a new superhero named Luminary.
+The series has released twelve issues as of April of 2026, with issues eleven and twelve tying into DC's Reign of the Superboys event.

 Personal life

-Campbell is a transgender woman and began her career under her former name.
-In March 2015 she publicly announced she had changed her name to Sophie, explaining via Twitter that she had been transitioning for the previous year.
+Campbell graduated from SCAD with a degree in sequential art in the early 2000s.
+In March of 2015 she publicly announced her name change to Sophie, explaining via Twitter that she had been transitioning for the previous year.